Dr Mudasir Rizvi

 From last few years, a new tradition has emerged in many Muslim societies around the globe, regarding the celebration of this day, as many celebrate it as the day of birth of one of the Prophets of Allah.
-But the important question lies in the factor of faith; As per Islamic Jurisprudence, Can we celebrate it as the birth date of the one of the Prophets of Allah under the teachings and principles of the faith and belief of Islam?
-Many Muslims throughout the world are bent to celebrate the day as a tradition of Islam, calling it to be the date of birth of Prophet.
-Paying congrats to Christian neighbors and friends, from the social point of view is acceptable but it is not allowed to celebrate the date as an Islamic tradition.
-We can pay congratulations and respects to the Christians on this day as an aspect of social and cultural trend arising from the factor of unity and mutual-respect.
-Remarkable is the fact that the 25th of December is not the exact day of birth of the Prophet Jesus (AS), as the change has been made under the deliberate attempt of propagating Christian beliefs as presented by many writers and scholars.
+But the important question lies in the factor of faith.
+What does Islamic Jurisprudence say about celebrating December 25 as the birth date of one of the Prophets of Allah?
+Many Muslims throughout the world are bent on celebrating the day like any tradition of Islam thus endorcing it as the date of birth of God’s Prophet.

 This would mean the church in 525 A.D. did not accept the Gospel of Luke that Jesus was born in 6 AD.
 However, the Church accepted the Friday 25 March 1 A.D.